robcarver17/skipperman/docs/patrol_boat_help.md

 ## Changing roles of volunteers on boats

-We can change the allocated role of a volunteer, or add a role to a volunteer who doesn't have, by selecting the role from the dropdown and hitting save:
+We can change the allocated role of a volunteer, or add a role to a volunteer who doesn't have one, by selecting the role from the dropdown and hitting save:

 ![boat_changed_role.png](/static/boat_changed_role.png)

 Note that we can't change the group of a DI or coach who is on a boat, so it's best to use this function only for safety boat drivers and crew, and do all other role changes in the volunteer [volunteer rota page](volunteer_rota_help#changing-roles-and-groups).
 Remember by convention a 'helm' is just someone who has the relevant PB2 certificate so there can be more than one helm on a boat.
 Note also that you can make someone a 'helm' even if they don't have a PB2 certificate -check the [warnings](#warnings) to see if you have done this.
+Note that you could make someone a 'lake helm' on a river boat, and vice versa.
+Skipperman won't stop you, but it will look odd and mess up the rota so please check this.

 ## Removing a volunteer from a boat

 To remove a volunteer from a boat, click on the &#174; symbol button.
 Note this won't remove from the volunter rota or change their role, just take them off the boat.
+To take someone off the rota entirely, you need to [rota page](volunteer_rota_help.md).

 # Summary

-Once you have some volunteers on boats, you can see a summary of how many people are on each boat by clicking &#17;Summary.
+Once you have some volunteers on boats, you can see a summary of how many people are on each boat by clicking ►Summary.
 This is a useful check to make sure you have the right number of helm/crew.

 # Qualifications table

-Click on &#17;Qualifications to see the editable qualifications table:
+Click on ►Qualifications to see the editable qualifications table:

 ![boat_quali_table.png](/static/boat_quali_table.png)